 Sustainability goes beyond ‘green’ or ‘eco-friendly’.
 Social equality is also part of sustainable policies.

 Fair trade products ensure that all levels of the production process are fairly compensated for their efforts.
 By buying fair trade sustainable products, you directly support poor people in for example Africa and South-America by buying their products, without a chain store or middle man taking the large part of the profit.
 Equality is about a fair share of the profits.
+Also check out refurbished products.

 11. Sustainable water bottle or thermo can